220912-jwa/environment-setup-mac/README.md

 If your installation was successful, you should now be able to search for "dbeaver" in your spotlight with <code>cmd + space</code>.

-## Step 7: Install Apache Tomcat 9
-Follow these [instructions](https://medium.com/@jeongwhanchoi/how-to-install-apache-tomcat-on-mac-os-x-605b1cb55252).
-Make sure to install the latest version of Tomcat 9.

-## Step 8: Install Postman
+## Step 7: Install Postman

 The following is the single command required to install Postman on macOS using Homebrew:

 <code>brew cask install postman</code>

-## Step 9: Install Visual Studio Code
+## Step 8: Install Visual Studio Code

 The following is the single command required to install Visual Studio Code on macOS using Homebrew:

 <code>brew cask install visual-studio-code</code>

-If you encounter problems and unable to install any of these applications with homebrew, refer to the manual download section of the [Environment Setup Guide](https://github.com/210614-JavaFS/Enviroment-Setup) to install it manually instead.
+If you encounter problems and unable to install any of these applications with homebrew, refer to the manual download section of the [Environment Setup Guide](https://github.com/220531-jwa/environment-setup-windows) to install it manually instead.